Reptiles and Amphibians of the Sierra Nevada

 Instructor: Kevin Wiseman

 Course participants will be introduced to the identification, natural history, and field survey techniques of reptile and amphibian species of the Sierra Nevada.
-Curriculum will consist of a combination of lectures and lab examination of live and preserved specimens, in addition to daily field trips for hands-on experience with Foothill and Sierra Nevada Yellow-legged Frogs, in addition to many other species.
-All levels of interest are welcome.
+Curriculum will consist of a combination of lectures and lab examination of live and preserved specimens, in addition to daily field trips.
+Participants will gain hands-on experience with Foothill and Sierra Nevada Yellow-legged Frogs, California Red-legged Frogs, and Western Pond Turtles, in addition to many other species.
+All levels of interest and age are welcome.

 Foothill Yellow-legged Frog (Rana boylii) K. Wiseman